-This annual report consists of three parts: management's discussion and analysis, the basis financial statements, and supplementary information.
+This annual report consists of three parts; management's discussion and analysis, the basic financial statements and supplementary information.
 The basic financial statements include two levels of statements that present different views of the School District.
 These include the government-wide and fund financial statements.